 Max Kade Foundation Chair in German Studies | Professor of Cinema & Media Arts

-Lutz Koepnick is the Max Kade Foundation Chair in German Studies and a Professor of Cinema and Media Arts at Vanderbilt University in Nashville, where he also chairs the Department of German, Russian and East European Studies and serves as the director of the joint-Ph.D. program in Comparative Media Analysis and Practice (CMAP).
+Lutz Koepnick is the Max Kade Foundation Chair in German Studies and a Professor of Cinema and Media Arts at Vanderbilt University in Nashville, where he also directs the joint-Ph.D. program in Comparative Media Analysis and Practice (CMAP).
 He received a Joint-Ph.D. in 1994 in German Studies and Humanities from Stanford University.

 media theory and new media aesthetic, art cinema, photography, intellectual history, temporality in the arts

 - Resonant Matter: Sound, Art, and the Promise of Hospitality (2021)

 - Fitzcarraldo (2019)

 - Michael Bay: World Cinema in the Age of Populism (2018)

 - The Long Take: Art Cinema and the Wondrous (2017)

 - On Slowness: Toward and Aesthetic of the Contemporary (2014)

 - “Face Time with Hitler.”
 Visualizing Fascism: The Twentieth-Century Rise of the Global Right.
 Eds.
 Julia Adeney Thomas and Geoff Eley.
 Durham: Duke University Press, 2020.
 111-133.

 - “The Nightmares of Reason: Janet Cardiff and George Bures Miller’s Murder of Crows.”
 Thyssen-Bornemisza Art Contemporary: The Commissions Book.
 Eds.
 Eva Ebersberger and Daniela Zyman.
 Berlin: Sternberg Press, 2020.
 374-389.